Stake vs SelfWealth (2026):

 Who should use which broker

-- You prefer a polished mobile-first experience.
+- You want a clean, modern mobile-first experience.

 Ready to open an account?